ruchisahota/gaia/doc/README.md

 The `metadata` attribute contains various realm-dependent information (see below).

-Upon correct authentication, Aporeto will return a JWT wrapped in a JSON or MessagePack object.
+Upon correct authentication, Segment Console will return a JWT wrapped in a JSON or MessagePack object.

 ```json
 {